 People have the idea that meditation involves concentration, brown rice diets, and special yogic postures and that one aspires to walk on burning coals and sleep on beds of nails.
 It is none of these but a very simple and profound way of turning your attention from the surface to the inner depths of the mind.
 It has the ability to give one the strength and insight to change one’s life in a constructive way and gain a more holistic viewpoint on life.

 One of the most enjoyable aspects of meditation is the deep relaxation techniques experienced by the body and the central nervous system.

 Meditation soothes away the stresses and strains of everyday life.
-In an effortless way it teaches you how to relax and it only takes 20-30 minutes twice daily.
+It teaches you how to relax effortlessly, and it only takes 20-30 minutes twice daily.

-Through the deep relaxation experienced during meditation, the physical body enjoys a level of relaxation well beyond the lowest level of rest in sleep.
-This is deeply enriching to the central nervous system which in turn improves your health.
+Through the deep relaxation experienced during meditation, the physical body enjoys relaxation well beyond the lowest level of rest in sleep.
+This is deeply enriching to the central nervous system, which improves your health.